jarryDk/apim-km-keycloak/README.md

 mvn clean install
 ```

+## Updating the jar file

+The jar file is location around this location `//wso2am-4.2.0/repository/components/plugins/keycloak.key.manager_2.1.0.jar` and
+if the jar file  have changed size you will have to update the file `//wso2am-4.2.0/repository/components/artifacts.xml` too.

+In `//wso2am-4.2.0/repository/components/artifacts.xml` search for `keycloak.key.manager` and update the value for `download.size`.

 ## How You Can Contribute

 To contribute to the Keycloak key manager development, fork the github repository and send your pull requests to [https://github.com/wso2-extensions/apim-keymanager-keycloak](https://github.com/wso2-extensions/apim-keymanager-keycloak)